Blue-Ocean-Plus/BlueOcean-order-map-for-WooCommerce/readme.txt

 - showing the last user-selected location.
 - showing the Default selected location.
 - super fast and responsive
-- Ability to specify the default position to the user in the initial load of the map
+- choosing a default user in the first load
-- Ability to print the map and share the map link
+- printing the map and sharing it
 - compatible with the latest versions of WooCoomerce and WordPress.